HELLO FRIEND. LET ME START BY SAYING...

 I kept asking myself: "How did I get here?!"

-No one looking at me from the outside would guess what was going on beneath the surface.
+No one looking at me from the outside would guess what was going on under the surface.

 I was married with two grown children.
-We lived in a lovely town in a lovely home.
-In fact, I had been raised in a quintessentially quaint and charming small town in New England – my entire life had been filled with apparent perfection, but it masked a much harsher reality.
+We lived in a lovely home in a lovely town.
+I had been raised in a beautiful, small New England town. my entire life had been filled with apparent perfection, but it masked a much harsher reality.

 My father didn’t believe a woman should be financially self-sufficient.
 That was the work of men.